Brothers in Law (film): Plot summary

 Roger slowly gains more confidence.
 He is given a 'dock brief', a case of fraud.
 Despite the odd behaviour of his client, Alfred Green, Roger gets him off.
 He also becomes the toast of his home town, when he appears in the local assizes court, and wins a case of slander, with his proud parents and their friends in the gallery.
+It was supposed to be Marshall's case, but he comically misplaces his wig; which he wouldn't be allowed in court without.

 Sally marries Charles, a stockbroker friend, but Roger and Henry perk up with the arrival of two attractive girls as fellow lodgers.